Chandu-1708/to-dos/README.md

 # LGMVIP-Web
-This repository is for my LGM tasks submission
+This repository is for my LGM tasks submission .
+Here , I am uploading my tasks TO DO LIST and CALCULATOR preparation as part of the LGM Internship Completion .